ThimBoer/cypress-crash-course/README.md

 # Cypress Crash Course

 Welcome!
-This guide is designed to get you started with Cypress and help you write clear, robust, and maintainable end-to-end tests for your Angular application.
+This guide is designed to get you started with Cypress and help you write clear, and maintainable end-to-end tests.

 ---